Skip to content

 Can punishments be used effectively?

 “In certain situations, yes.
-If a dog jumps on me and I turn away, I withdraw attention—a form of punishment that I find appropriate.
+If a dog jumps on me and I turn away, I take away his attention–a form of punishment that I find appropriate.
 Also, in building frustration tolerance, such as with puppies, closing the hand with a treat can be an important learning experience.
-The key is: Violence has no place.
-We work with emotionally sensitive, intelligent animals—there’s no need for ‘crackdowns.'”
+The key is: violence has no place.
+We work with emotionally sensitive, intelligent animals–there’s no need for ‘crackdowns.'”

-Some trainers or dog owners completely reject punishment and opt for a completely punishment-free upbringing.
+Some trainers or dog owners completely reject punishments and opt for a punishment-free upbringing.
 What do you think of that?

 “It depends on the situation.
-There are dogs that respond extremely well to the slightest changes in human behavior.
+There are dogs that react extremely sensitively to the slightest changes in human behavior.
 They often don’t need any correction.
 But without any rules?
 I find that difficult.
-Dogs always show behavior with the goal of improving their state.
-If we don’t set any boundaries, they lack orientation in living with us—whether in the city, in the countryside, or in contact with wildlife.
-These rules don’t have to be enforced harshly, but they are needed.”
+Dogs always show behavior with the goal of improving their condition.
+If we don’t set any boundaries, they lack orientation in living with us–whether in the city, in the countryside, or in contact with wildlife.
+These rules don’t have to be enforced harshly, but they are necessary.”

 So no punishment–but rules?